 Snorkelling and diver training

-For those who do want to take up diver training with the Club, we have a training policy of “getting the basics right“ before progressing to more complex drills, so we ask all new dive trainees spend some time learning how to snorkel correctly before going on to full scuba training.
-This way you can concentrate on learning scuba specific skills without having to master fundamentals like finning techniques at the same time!
+For those who do want to take up diver training with the Club, we ask all new dive trainees spend some time learning how to snorkel correctly before going on to full scuba training.
+This enables you to concentrate on learning scuba specific skills without having to master fundamentals like finning techniques at the same time!
 Over the years we have found that this makes for a better, more confident diver.